 The Academy invites scientists from all over the world to nominate candidates for the prize.
 The received nominations are then reviewed and assessed by a prize committee consisting of members from the appropriate Academy classes.
-The prize should be awarded to one recipient, but may, if necessary, be divided among up to three recipients.
+The reward should be bestowed undivided to one person; in cases where limiting the prize to one laureate is impossible because contributions cannot be separated, the prize may be divided between two or three people.
 At the same time, grant allocations are announced, and may be applied for both by individuals and by institutions in Sweden.
 Grant applications can be made for scientific equipment and research, publication of scientific works, scientific conferences and symposia, studies outside of Sweden for Swedish researchers, and activities to further research within the field of research covered by the prize.